Getting your baby to properly latch is essential for successful breastfeeding, but sometimes it takes practice to achieve a comfortable latch.

 - You may not have to continue to use a C-hold or U-hold after baby begins breastfeeding if your breasts are smaller, but mothers with larger breasts often maintain the hold throughout feeding.

-- When baby is latched, the lips should not be pursed or rolled in.
+- When your baby is latched, their lips should not be pursed or rolled in.
 If you were to roll down your baby’s lower lip, you should see baby’s tongue gliding in front of the lower gum.
-You should be able to feel baby’s tongue cupping your nipple.
+You should be able to feel your baby’s tongue cupping your nipple.

 - Do not press down near the areola with your thumb.
 Some mothers do this thinking baby’s face looks so buried in their skin that doing this will help the baby breathe better.
 However, it will pull your nipple from the back of your baby’s mouth and that is where it should be.